 Summary action by way of temporary suspension and exclusion from IPFW property may be taken against a student without the issuance of a notice of charges and without the procedures prescribed in Part III-B or Part IV on the following conditions: Summary action shall be taken only by the chancellor or the chancellor's designee, and only after the student shall have been given an opportunity to be heard if such procedure is practical and feasible under the circumstances.
-Summary action shall be taken only if the chancellor or the chancellor's designee is satisfied that the continued presence of the student on IPFW property threatens imminent harm to the student or to any other persons or to the property of IPFW or of others, or to the stability and continuance of normal university functions.
-Whenever summary action is taken under this provision, the procedures provided for in Part IV shall be expedited so far as possible in order to shorten the period of summary action.
+Summary action shall be taken only if the chancellor or the chancellor's designee is satisfied that the continued presence of the student on IPFW property threatens imminent harm to any other persons or to the property of IPFW or of others, or to the stability and continuance of normal university functions.
+Whenever summary action is taken under this provision, the procedures provided for in Part III-B for hearing and appeal or the procedures provided for in Part V shall be expedited so far as possible in order to shorten the period of summary action.